focus000/cppprimer/ch13/README.md

 ## 练习 13.32

 Essentially, the specific avoiding memory allocation is the reason why it improve performance.
 As for the pointerlike version, no dynamic memory allocation anyway.
 Thus, a specific version for it will not improve the performance.

+## 练习 13.33

+Because these operations must also update the given Folder.
+Updating a Folder is a job that the Folder class controls through its addMsg and remMsg members, which will add or remove a pointer to a given Message, respectively.